Blog by Viki Chinn – Careers Consultant for disabled students

-If you’re concerned about how you will be viewed by an employer if you disclose a disability/health condition or ask for adjustments to the recruitment process, things may start to feel a little stressful.
-It’s up to you whether you disclose or not.
+It’s a challenge for any LSE student to balance commitments and time effectively but it can be particularly demanding for students with additional needs arising from disabilities and health conditions.
+Add to this any concerns you may have about how you will be viewed by an employer if you disclose a disability/health condition or ask for adjustments to the recruitment process and Michaelmas Term may start to feel a little stressful.

-If you do choose to disclose, let me reassure you – there are a lot of good, inclusive employers out there who are more than happy to make adjustments, take into account mitigating circumstances, and will view you positively due to the extra skills you will have gained through living with and managing your condition.
-Achieving a place at LSE is no mean feat even without additional barriers, so your success to date already tells them you are a highly credible candidate and they will want to offer you whatever you need to perform to the best of your potential.
+Let me reassure you – there are a lot of good, inclusive employers out there who are more than happy to make adjustments, take into account mitigating circumstances, and will view you positively due to the extra skills you will have gained through living with and managing your condition.
+Achieving a place at LSE is no mean feat even without additional barriers so your success to date already tells them you are a highly credible candidate and they will want to offer you whatever you need to perform to the best of your potential.

 - reasonable adjustments